 Savinjska has an export oriented economy, with a long industrial tradition and high concentration of businesses.
-The regional gross domestic product is 4.85 billion euros (2017), accounting for 10.5% of the national total.
-The regional GDP per capita, expressed in purchasing power standards (PPS) reached \in 18,100 in 2016, slightly below the national average (\in 19,576).
-The above figures position Savinjska in the fourth place among the 12 NUTS 3 regions in the country, but still far from the EU-28 average (\notin 29,200).
+The regional gross domestic product is 4.85 billion euros (2017), accounting for 11.3% of the national total.
+The regional GDP per capita, expressed in purchasing power standards (PPS) reached \in 19,045 in 2017, slightly below the national average (\notin 20,815).
+The above figures position Savinjska in the fifth place among the 12 NUTS 3 regions in the country, but still far from the EU-28 average (\notin 29,200).

 Suprisingly, the economic development of the region can mostly be attributed to the big, successful companies, which have emerged as the backbone of the regional economy, creating more than 40% of added value.
-Overall, the service sector dominates the regional economy, accounting for 47.6% of the regional gross valued added (GVA), which totalled 2.31 billion euros.
-Manufacturing adds 1.63 billion euros to the region's product and the primary sector 0.91 billion euros.
-Their shares in the region's total are 33.6% and 19.8% respectively.
+Overall, the service sector dominates the regional economy, accounting for 52.7% of the regional gross valued added (GVA), which totalled 2.22 billion euros.
+Manufacturing adds 1.63 billion euros to the region's product and the primary sector 91 million euros.
+Their shares in the region's total are 32% and 2.2% respectively.
 Notably, agricultural land covers about 30% of the regional territory.
 In this breakdown, the coal industry is a major source of income and employment.
-The gross added value of coal driven activities (coal mining and electricity production from lignite) is over 280 million euros; representing almost 6% of the regional GDP.
+The gross added value of coal driven activities (coal mining, quarrying and other industry) is around 280 million euros; representing almost 6% of the regional GDP.

 The Regional Development Programme for Savinjska Region outlines region's priorities for economic development for the period 2014-2020.
 The industries that can play a driving role in the economic development of the region by enhancing entrepreneurship and supplying quality and high paying jobs are metal processing, food industry, tourism and energy.
 The region is committed to promoting a socially integrated and territorially balanced sustainable development.
-To this end, particular emphasis has been placed on the following development areas: sustainable tourism and destination management, energy
+To this end, particular emphasis has been placed on the following development areas: sustainable tourism and destination management, energy security and self-supply, natural resources management, inclusive and balanced territorial development, infrastructure upgrading and green transportation.